 VII.
-NOTICE OF VIOLATION; REFERRAL TO MORONGO TRIBAL COURT
+NOTICE OF VIOLATION: REFERRAL TO MORONGO TRIBAL COURT

-- A. If, after reviewing the Incident Report and exhibits, the Enterprise Administrator, head of the MGA or CAO, whichever is appropriate, concludes that the incident warrants further proceedings pursuant to this Ordinance, then he/she shall issue a Notice of Violation on the appropriate form approved by the Tribal Council. - 1.
-In order to provide the Alleged Violator with adequate notice of what he/she is being charged with, the Notice of Violation must specify which subsection(s) of Section IV or Section V above that the Alleged Violator is alleged to have violated. - B. When a Notice of Violation is issued, the original shall be filed with the Morongo Tribal Court, along with a copy of the Incident Report (including exhibits). - C. In addition to filing the Notice of Violation with the Morongo Tribal Court, the Enterprise Administrator, head of the MGA or CAO, whichever is appropriate, shall cause a copy of the Notice of Violation to be served on the Alleged Violator and the Responsible Tribal Member. if anv. - 1.
-Service of the Notice of Violation does not have to be made in person, but can be made in other ways; provided, however, that whatever method of service is used must include a means to prove that the notice was in fact delivered either directly to the Alleged Violator or the Alleged Violator's address of record.
-If the Incident Report identifies a Responsible Tribal Member, the Notice of Violation also must be served either directly to the Responsible Tribal Member or to the Responsible Tribal Member's address of record.
+- A. If, after reviewing the Incident Report and exhibits, the Enterprise manager, Executive Director of the MGA or MTPD, whichever is appropriate, concludes that the incident warrants further proceedings pursuant to this Ordinance, then he/she shall issue a Notice of Violation on the appropriate form approved by the Tribal Council. - In order to provide the Alleged Violator with adequate notice of what he/she is being charged with, the Notice of Violation must specify which subsection(s) of Section IV or Section V above that the Alleged Violator is alleged to have violated. - B. When a Notice of Violation is issued, the original shall be filed with the Morongo Tribal Court along with a copy of the Incident Report (including exhibits). - 1.
+The Notice of Violation shall be filed with the Tribal Court no later than 90 days from the date of the Incident Report unless lack of service and all available methods to achieve service reasonably extend the timeframe for filing, for a total period not to exceed one year from the date of the Incident Report. - C. In addition to filing the Notice of Violation with the Morongo Tribal Court, the Enterprise manager, Executive Director of the MGA, or MTPD, whichever is appropriate, shall cause a copy of the Notice of Violation to be served on the Alleged Violator and the Responsible Tribal Member, if any. - 1.
+Personal service of the Notice of Violation is not required.
+However, whatever method of service is used must include a means to prove that the Notice was in fact delivered either directly to the Alleged Violator or the Alleged Violator's address of record.
+If the Incident Report identifies a Responsible Tribal Member, the Notice of Violation also must be served either directly to the Responsible Tribal Member or to the Responsible Tribal Member's address of record. - (a) The address of record for a Tribal Member shall be deemed to be his/her address on file with the Morongo Finance Department.

-- (a) The address of record for a Tribal Member shall be deemed to be his/her address on file with the Morongo Finance Department. - (b) The address of record for a non-member shall be deemed to be his/her address as listed on an official form of identification, such as a driver's license, or the address provided by that individual to MCRS Security, MRP or a law enforcement officer at the time of the incident.
-If no such information was obtained from the Alleged Violator, MRP or MCRS Security, as appropriate, shall make reasonable efforts to locate an address of record.
-If such efforts are unsuccessful, a statement describing such efforts shall be filed with the Morongo Tribal Court, which may then order publication of notice in a newspaper of general circulation. - 2.
-Proof of delivery of the Notice of Violation shall be filed with the Morongo Tribal Court as soon as possible.
+- (b) The address of record for a Non-Member shall be deemed to be his/her address as listed on an official form of identification (excluding a P.O.
+Box address), such as a driver's license, or the address provided by that individual to MLE or other law enforcement officer at the time of the incident.
+If no such information was obtained from the Alleged Violator, MLE, as appropriate, shall make reasonable efforts to locate an address of record.
+If such efforts are unsuccessful, a statement describing such efforts shall be filed with the Morongo Tribal Court, which may then order publication of notice in a newspaper of general circulation in Riverside County. - 2.
+Proof of service of the Notice of Violation shall be filed with the Morongo Tribal Court as soon as possible.